 So if you can handle the caffeine content, have a cup today and enjoy the many benefits this amazing drink offers!

 Who drinks the most coffee?

 Most surveys and studies point to Finland as the country that consumes the most coffee per capita.
-However, according to Statista market analysis, 2021 will be the year of the Dutch.
+However, according to Statista market analysis, 2021 was the year of the Dutch.
 The Netherlands is 2020’s number one country in terms of per capita consumption.
 Nordic countries like Finland, Norway, and Sweden come right after.

 How much coffee does the average American drink?

 Coffee is America’s favorite drink, with the average US citizen consuming about 3 cups a day.
 In the US, more people drink coffee than they do tap water (47%) and bottled water (54%).

 According to the NCA, coffee consumption increases with age.
 Thus older adults are the biggest coffee drinkers.
 That said, Americans under the age of 40 have seen the biggest increase in coffee consumption—up by 40% in the last five years.